Pramac Racing: The Ducati era

 In 2023, Pramac Racing won the MotoGP teams' championship, becoming the first independent team to take that title.

 In 2024, Martín finished 3rd in the 2024 Solidarity Grand Prix with a Desmosedici GP24 which crowned him the 2024 World Championship.

-Martín made history as the first champion from an independent team in the MotoGP era, the second since Valentino Rossi with Nastro Azzurro Honda in 2001, while Pramac Racing also won the Best Independent Team award four times in a row.
+Martín made history as the first champion from an independent team in the MotoGP era, since Valentino Rossi with Nastro Azzurro Honda in 2001, while Pramac Racing also won the Best Independent Team award four times in a row.

 Martín left Pramac for Aprilia while Franco Morbidelli joined VR46 Racing Team after the season.

 The Yamaha era and the Moto2 debut

 For 2025, Jack Miller and Miguel Oliveira will ride factory-spec Yamaha bikes as Pramac Racing moved on from Ducati.

 On 10 June 2025, Yamaha announced that Toprak Razgatlıoğlu will be racing for Pramac Racing in 2026, moving from the BMW Motorrad WorldSBK Team in the Superbike World Championship. with Miller retaining his seat into 2026.

+Moto2 rider Izan Guevara, who currently competes with Pramac, will step up to the MotoGP team in 2027 to replace Miller.